-In 2022, we launched SmartFloatTM, a first-of-its-kind digital system based on artificial intelligence (AI), which enables more industry, which aims to harness the power of data to help mines make better and faster decisions, increase productivity and achieve their sustainability targets. -
+In 2022, we launched SmartFloatTM, a first-of-its-kind digital system based on artificial intelligence (AI), which enables more efficient and sustainable base metal flotation.
+SmartFloatTM is the latest in Solvay's connected chemistry offer for the mining industry, which aims to harness the power of data to help mines make better and faster decisions, increase productivity and achieve their sustainability targets. -